jostylr/literate-programming/lp4.md

 ### Indent

 To be able to indent the code in the final production (for appearance or say in Python), we can use this function.
 It takes two possible arguments: first line indent and rest indent.
 If just one number, it applies to the rest.

+Add in a default indent which corresponds to where the sub block is.
+This happens if no number is given.

 JS